kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.2.7 =
+* Added list of groups a testimonial is in on the main testimonials page
+* Added visual editor to author fields
+* Added edit links to testimonials on shortcode if you are a moderator
+* Added the following filters to alter the shortcode pagination links: hms_testimonials_pagination_link, hms_testimonials_pagination_next, hms_testimonials_pagination_previous, and hms_testimonials_pagination_current

+= 2.2.6 =
+* Added option to not append the testimonial ID to the default read more link.

+= 2.2.5 =
+* testimonial_id={id} is now appended to the read more links.
+* hms_testimonials shortcode will now accept a testimonial_id $_GET parameter to override what testimonials are shown.
+This allows the read more link to go to a dynamic single testimonial page.

+= 2.2.4 =
+* You can not set the unit measurement of pixels or percent for the height and width of images.
+* Added filters to override the custom field text

 = 2.2.3 =
 * Added new setting to redirect the hms_testimonials_form shortcode to another page on submission.